vedph/cadmus_api/Readme.md

 	CadmusTool import-lex <lexDirectory> <databaseName> <profileXmlFilePath> [-p|--preflight]

-The profile XML file defines items facets and flags.
-You can find a sample in `CadmusTool/Assets/Profile-lex.xml`.
+The profile JSON file defines items facets and flags.
+You can find a sample in `CadmusTool/Assets/Profile-lex.json`.
 Note that this profile is used only to provide a better editing experience, and does not reflect a real limitation for allowed parts in the database.

-	CadmusTool import-lex c:\users\dfusi\desktop\lex cadmuslex c:\users\dfusi\desktop\Profile.xml -p
+	CadmusTool import-lex c:\users\dfusi\desktop\lex cadmuslex c:\users\dfusi\desktop\Profile.json -p

 ### CadmusTool - Seed